zerosquaredio/arty/35t/tutorial_vivado_2019.1.md

 -   Select File->Export->Export Hardware, include bitstream
 -   Export to V:\software (no need to include the bitstream file)

-Select File->Launch SDK
+Select File->Launch SDK:
 ![Launch SDK](img/1-Launch_SDK.png)

 (Vivado SDK should open)

-In SDK select Xilinx->Repositories
+In SDK:
+ - Select Xilinx->Repositories

-Make sure V:\vivado\Arm_sw_repository is listed under "Global Repositories"
+- Make sure V:\vivado\Arm_sw_repository is listed under "Global Repositories"

-Create a Board Support Package:
+- Create a Board Support Package:
-Select File->New->Board Support Package
+- Select File->New->Board Support Package

-Leave everything as default and hit Finish
+- Leave everything as default and hit Finish:
 ![New BSP Step 1](img/2-New_BSP.png)

-Change the OS Version to 6.7
+- Change the OS Version to 6.7
-Click OK, BSP will auto-build
+- Click OK, BSP will auto-build:
 ![New BSP Step 2](img/3-New_BSP2.png)

-Open V:\software\m3_for_arty_a7\sdk_workspace\standalone_bsp_0\Cortex_M3_0\include\xparameters.h
+- Open V:\software\m3_for_arty_a7\sdk_workspace\standalone_bsp_0\Cortex_M3_0\include\xparameters.h

-Look for STDIN_BASEADDRESS and STDOUT_BASEADDRESS
+- Look for STDIN_BASEADDRESS and STDOUT_BASEADDRESS
-*You won't find them*
+- *You won't find them*
-SDK is lying to you.
+(SDK is lying to you.)

 Close system.mss and re-open it, you should see Version 6.7 now:
 ![Modify BSP Settings](img/4-Modify_BSP_Settings.png)

-Click "Modify this BSP's Settings", go to "standalone" tab Change Value column for stdin and stdout to be "axi_uartlite_0"
+Click "Modify this BSP's Settings", go to "standalone" tab Change Value column for stdin and stdout to be "axi_uartlite_0":
 ![Fixed BSP Settings](img/5-Fixed_BSP_Settings.png)

 Press "OK"